GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Nearly all illustrations in this GMT documentation were GMT-produced PostScript files.
-They were converted to PDF files using :doc:`ps2raster` and then included into a
+They were converted to PDF files using :doc:`psconvert` and then included into a
 LaTeX document that was processed with **pdflatex** to create the PDF document you are reading.